RicostruzioneTrasparente/albopop-json-converter/README.md

 The final JSON can be validated against the JSON Schema provided (Python 3.4+ required):
 `jsonschema -i file_to_convert.xml.json albopop-json-schema.json` or using custom class provided:
 `python AlbopopJsonValidator.py file_to_convert.xml.json [albopop-json-schema.json]`.

+## Merge

+The convertion produces a dict from a XML string, so a representation of the channel.
+According to specifications, some channel attributes can be inherited by items, so there is the method `get_items()` to convert channel dict in items list with those attributes properly merged.
+The channel-specific ones will be added to all items as value of `channel` attribute, following the Elasticsearch mapping provided: `albopop-elasticsearch-mapping.json`.
+Of course, the channel JSON has to be valid against schema to obtain the correct items list.

 ## Dependencies